Training your puppy to sit

 Step 1: Sitting inside your house with no distractions.

-Step 2: Sitting in the back garden or outside the front door.
+Step 2: Getting a sit in the back garden or outside the front door.

 Step 3: Take your dog to a quiet street and practice getting him to sit for you on the pavement.